 - a support and cooperation mechanism for financial intelligence units

 - better use of information for enforcing criminal law; and

 - a more robust EU in the World.

 The Action Plan also sets out the timeline for steps to be taken to support the EFECC and relevant Member States' law enforcement authorities' ability to perform their duties.
 The principal means of providing this support will be EU-wide AML / CTF legislation, scheduled to be proposed in the first quarter of 2021.

 The purposes of the EU criminal information center;

-Purposes of agile operational support, encourage the systematic use of financial investigations, and provide analytical and other support to inquiries.
-The European platform's purposes for policing solutions are; act as a center of expertise in the eco-fin landscape and provide specialist training and support to develop and improve existing legislation.
+The purpose of agile operational support is to encourage the systematic use of financial investigations and provide analytical and other support to inquiries.
+The European platform's purposes for policing solutions are; to act as a center of expertise in the eco-fin landscape and provide specialist training and support to develop and improve existing legislation.

 EFECC Operations is Europol's initiative against economic and financial crimes.
-For eligible to EFECC Operational support, the case must affect one or more member states and include a criminal offense for which Europol is competent.
-EFECC Operations processes analyze and process operational data regarding suspicious transactions and activity reports filed by smart financial units (FIUs), reports on cash determinations, and ongoing economic and financial crime investigations from all relevant institutions across the EU and beyond.
+For eligibility to EFECC Operational support, the case must affect one or more member states and include a criminal offense for which Europol is competent.
+EFECC Operations processes analyze and process operational data regarding suspicious transactions and activity reports filed by smart Financial Intelligence Units (FIUs), reports on cash determinations, and ongoing economic and financial crime investigations from all relevant institutions across the EU and beyond.
 This institution supports and assists authorities in preventing and investigating transnational criminal organizations involved in economic and financial crimes.